Morrissey – 'I Am Not A Dog On A Chain' review:

 Stop listening there and you’d have an intrepid and near-faultless mini-album that welcomes all flavours of music’s borderless modern age, to which all corners of a Question Time audience could nod along to guilt-free.

 Unfortunately, things slacken off sharply in the album’s back end.
 ‘Darling, I Hug The Pillow’, with its cheesy Mariachi trumpets, stuck-on squelches and Wedding Present-on-downers vibe, goes nowhere slowly.
 ‘Once I Saw The River Clean’ is what you might get if you programmed a 1970s AI to write a Morrissey song – a tale of walking around a windswept Manchester with his grandmother to buy 20 fags and a T Rex single, getting change from a quid and playing by some graves.
 And ‘The Secret Of Music’ is nigh-on eight minutes of plodding avant garde crankiness accompanied by disjointed phrases (“I am out-of-tune violin“, “pan-pipes save a life”, “fat bassoon clears the room”).
-He should have kept that one his hat.
+He should have kept that one under his hat.

 Few giant leaps nail the perfect landing, and Morrissey’s two-footer into full-blown electronica stumbles occasionally.
 But there’s also plenty of reason to hold your political nose and cross the Twittermob line.
 You may no longer leap onstage to hug him like a soul mate, but judged on purely artistic terms this is an interesting album.
 Whether you can separate it from his opinions, dear reader, is one for the darker nights.